jpamarlphi-byte/LTDW-Long-Term-Deterministic-Weather-Theory/README.md

 The full LTDW Theory is now avaiable for review by interested parties to sponsor the phased implementation of the LTDW program.

+## 5. A suggested Blockchain Financial Instrument for LTDW

+A blockchain‑based financial instrument offers a clean, auditable, and neutral pathway for entities that wish to implement and participate in LTDW Weather infrastructure.

+Read all about in https://medium.com/@jpamarl.phi/global-warming-a5069b929729

 ## Sponsorship

 Corporations and institutions seeking to lead in global resilience and innovation are invited to sponsor the LTDW Theory program, with access to detailed documentation and implementation pathways.